This story is part of an in-depth package of stories on the subject of bullying in Palo Alto schools. For links to all the stories, follow this link.

 To protect the privacy and independence of its process in addressing issues with individual complainants and school districts, the Office for Civil Rights staff does not respond to any direct press inquiries.
 Press questions are handled instead through a U.S. Department of Education spokesman, who provides limited information about Office for Civil Rights' activities and nothing about ongoing investigations, except to confirm the existence of an investigation and the type of discrimination alleged.

-Sources: U.S. Department of Education publication by the Office for Civil Rights entitled "Report to the President and Secretary of Education for FY 2009-2012"; and the Office for Civil Rights website.
+Sources: U.S. Department of Education publication by the Office for Civil Rights entitled "Report to the President and Secretary of Education for FY 2009-2012"; and information published on the Office for Civil Rights website.